KronicDeth/intellij-elixir/README.md

 **Click the widget** to open a popup with quick actions:

 * **Configure Elixir SDKs...** -- open Project Structure to add or edit SDKs
+* **Detected Elixir SDKs** -- if no SDK is configured and a tool manager (e.g. mise) detects valid installations, they are listed here.
+Click one to register it as the project SDK.
 * **Refresh Elixir SDKs** -- re-scan SDK home paths and update classpath entries
 * **Install Mix Dependencies** -- run `mix deps.get` for the project
 * **Reconfigure Elixir Module Setup** -- re-apply canonical folder marks (`lib/` → Sources, `test/` → Test Sources, `deps/` → Excluded, etc.) and fix dangling module SDK references